WELL IT’S BEEN A MINUTE SINCE I HAD A BOOK I WAS LOOKING FORWARD TO…

 Why wait on this one?

-In contrast to Throwback Thursday, I use Fridays to look forward to upcoming releases that I’m excited about!
-Today’s is one that I actually grumbled about to myself a lot before deciding to give Girl, Serpent, Thornby Melissa Bashardoust a chance.
-Expected Release: July 7, 2020
+Hey y’all!
+In contrast to Throwback Thursday, I like to use Fridays to look forward to an upcoming release that I’m excited about!
+Today’s is Where We End & Begin by Jane Igharo!
+Expected Release: September 27, 2022

 Why wait on this one?